 After this, you can seal the fermenter completely and this time the remaining carbon dioxide will escape the container through the airlock.

 So How Long Does The Fermentation Process Take?

 You will notice an increased activity a few hours after you pitch in the yeast because the yeast is setting and rehydrating itself and getting ready to take action.
 At this stage, you will also see that the airlock is bubbling constantly until all the sugars contained in the wash have been fermented.

 Typically, the process may take 3 to 14 days depending on the type of yeast that you use.
 Out of all varieties, baker’s yeast has the longest fermentation time which is why this yeast is not recommended at all.

 Once all the sugars have been fermented, there will be no more alcohol production, no more food for the yeast and carbon dioxide as well which makes the wash ready for distillation.

-If you used a good quality yeast, used the right ingredients and monitored your fermentation process correctly you should now have a proper sugar wash that you can use for making moonshine.
+If you used good quality yeast, used the right ingredients, and monitored your fermentation process correctly you should now have a proper sugar wash that you can use for making moonshine.